PowerDNS/pdns/pdns/docs/markdown/authoritative/upgrading.md

 drop index orderindex;
 create index recordorder on records (domain_id, ordername text_pattern_ops);
 ```
-Additionally, with 3.2 supporting empty non-terminals (see [XXX](XXX)), your frontend may need some changes.
+Additionally, with 3.2 supporting empty non-terminals (see [Rules for filling out fields in Database Backends](dnssec.md#rules-for-filling-out-fields-in-database-backends)), your frontend may need some changes.

 Due to a bug, in 3.1 and earlier releases, the pipebackend would default to a 1000 second timeout for responses from scripts, instead of the intended and documented 1000 milliseconds (1 second).
 In 3.2, pipe-timeout is in fact in milliseconds.
 To avoid some surprise, the default is now 2000 (2 seconds).
 If you have slow pipebackend scripts, make sure to increase [`pipe-timeout`](backend-pipe.md#pipe-timeout).